Observation of mutual extinction and transparency in light scattering: Abstract

 \section{Abstract}

-Optical wavefront shaping - where multiple waves with adjustable phases and amplitudes are sent onto complex media - has revolutionized the study of light in Nanophotonics.
-Recently, a new type of wavefront shaping was introduced where the extinction rather than the scattered intensity is manipulated.
-The underlying idea is that upon changing either the phases or the amplitudes of incident beams, the total extinction will change due to interference described by the cross terms between the incident beams.
-Here, we present the first experimental study of the mutual extinction effect in complex media, in particular, a human hair and a silicon bar.
-The mutual extinction is readily observed with two incident waves at small angles, depending on the relative phase of the incident beams we observe either nearly zero extinction (mutual transparency) or almost twice the single-beam extinction (mutual extinction) in agreement with theory.
-We use an analytical approximation for the scattering amplitude starting from a completely opaque object and discuss the limitations of our approximation.
-We discuss novel applications of the mutual extinction and transparency effects in various fields such as non-line-of-sight communications, microscopy, and biomedical imaging. \\
+Interference of scattered waves is fundamental for modern light-scattering techniques, such as optical wavefront shaping.
+Recently, a new type of wavefront shaping was introduced where the extinction is manipulated instead of the scattered intensity.
+The underlying idea is that upon changing the phases or the amplitudes of incident beams, the total extinction will change due to interference described by the cross terms between different incident beams.
+Here, we experimentally demonstrate the mutual extinction and transparency effects in scattering media, in particular, a human hair and a silicon bar.
+To this end, we send two light beams with a variable mutual angle on the sample.
+Depending on the relative phase of the incident beams we observe either nearly zero extinction, mutual transparency, or almost twice the single-beam extinction, mutual extinction, in agreement with theory.
+We use an analytical approximation for the scattering amplitude, starting from a completely opaque object and we discuss the limitations of our approximation.
+We discuss the applications of the mutual extinction and transparency effects in various fields such as non-line-of-sight communications, microscopy, and biomedical imaging.